margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There are reasons to stay alive, indeed.
 Anything can be healed.
 It's natural.
-Yes, we can build a new earth, a new heaven, and restore the land from the ground up, from the South to the North, from the States to the Sea, from the Sea to the Continents.
+Yes, we can build a new earth, a new heaven, and restore the land from the ground up, from the South to the North, from the East to the West, from the States to the Sea, from the Sea to the Continents.
 Yes, we can.
 It's called Pangaea.
-It's called "the one tribe" we can believe in again after a severe backlash.
+It's called "the one tribe" that we can believe in again and again again after a severe backlash, and a severe breakdown.

 ## God Reminded Me of a Prayer I Said in the Past ##
 God reminded me of a prayer I said in the past.